cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 #### `"styles"`
 A list of GeoServer style file definition objects.
-The styles defined here wll be loaded into the GeoServer workspace associated with the dataset.
+The styles defined here will be loaded into the GeoServer workspace associated with the dataset.
 Each entry requires the following values to be specified:

 | Key      | Description                                                                                                |